tetrakai1/SoccerManager.jl/README.md

 ## ML Benchmarks
 The algorithm in [fitratings.jl](examples/fitratings.jl) was used to select player skill ratings according to how well the season-end stats fit those from a baseline/ground-truth season.

-The left plot shows the random variation when replaying a season using the same ratings.
+The left plot shows the random variation in player stats (each point is one player in the league) when replaying a season using the same ratings.
 This corresponds to the best fit possible given the randomness in the game engine.

 For the right plot, threshold-acceptance was used to choose ratings without knowledge of the true values (as would be the case when comparing to real-life data).

 The bottom plot shows the algorithm tuning the ratings.
 The target corresponds to baseline variation.
+Upon inspection, it appears the main trouble is with discovering which position is played by the non-starters in the roster.
+NB: The game engine does not have a concept of preferred position, but this information would be available for real-life data.
 <table>
   <tr>
     <td align="center">Baseline Variation</td>